smartcontractkit/chainlink-testing-framework/config/README.md

 `Validate()` should be used to ensure that the config is valid.
 Some of the building blocks have also a `Default()` method that can be used to get default values.

+Also you might find `BytesToAnyTomlStruct(logger zerolog.Logger, filename, configurationName string, target any, content []byte) error` utility method useful for unmarshalling TOMLs read from env var or files into a struct

 ## Working example

 For a full working example making use of all the building blocks see [testconfig.go](../config/examples/testconfig.go).
 It provides methods for reading TOML, applying overrides and validating non-empty config blocks.
 It supports 4 levels of overrides, in order of precedence: